-If you really want to surprise your kids and do something different for them, while making them feel like the most important people in the world … this could be it.
+If you really would like to surprise your children in the loveliest way, while making them feel like the most important people in the world … this Surprise Sleepover with a Twist could be it.
 Children need to feel loved, they love the concept of sleepovers, and they adore surprises.
 So why not combine them all?
-I know not all children love the idea of sleepovers, but this one is a little different.
+I know not all children love the idea of sleepovers, but this surprise sleepover is a little different.
 Even the most reluctant might go for it, and they’ll get much more out it than you could imagine.
 And it shouldn’t disturb your sleep at all!

 This really is the stuff of lovely childhood memories.